Psychotherapy for Artists and Creatives

 Fear of exposure or being “seen” through one’s work.
 This can sometimes lead to feeling alone with your work as feeling isolated is sometimes easier than sharing your work with someone else.

-Cycles of intense productivity followed by exhaustion or emptiness, making it difficult to maintain consistency and reliability across your practice.
+Erratic cycles of productivity, often manifesting as periods of intense inspiration followed by exhaustion or emptiness.
+This can create significant hurdles as artists try to maintain consistency and reliability across their practice.

 Questions You Might Have